Raynos/body/README.md

  - `encoding`: same as `textBody`
  - `querystring`: You can pass a custom querystring parser if you want.
-It should have a `parse` method that takes a string and returns the parsed data
+It should have a `parse` method that takes a string and a callback.
+It should return the value in the callback or a parsing error

 ```js
 var formBody = require("body/form")